 1. BUILDING DETAILS

-Building Name:
+Building Name: Date:

-Date:

-Address / Location

 2. CAUSE OF EVACUATION

 Reason for Evacuation: (please circle)

 False Alarm / Announced Drill / Unannounced Drill / Emergency

-If an emergency please state what type: (Please circle) Fire / Bomb threat / Smoke / Other (please state below)
+If an emergency please state what type: ( Please circle ) Fire / Bomb threat / Smoke / Other ( please state below )

 3. EVACUATION DETAILS

-\bigcirc Approximate time taken to complete evacuation?minutes
+$\bigcirc$ Approximate time taken to complete evacuation?minutes

 Fire Brigade called ?
 YES / NO If 'YES' approximate time to

 arriveminutes

 4. EVACUATION AS A RESULT OF FIRE

 If the emergency was a Fire please state:

 (i) the location of the fire

-(i) the location of the fire

-C (ii) the apparent cause of the fire:
+(ii) the apparent cause of the fire:

-\supset (ii) the apparent cause of the fire: 5.
-EVACUATION CAUSING INJURIES Was anyone was injured as a result of the emergency or evacuation?
+5. EVACUATION CAUSING INJURIES

+Was anyone was injured as a result of the emergency or evacuation?
 If so, please state number and type of injuries resulting from evacuation cause or the evacuation itself.
-Please

-\supset (ii) the apparent cause of the fire: 5.
-EVACUATION CAUSING INJURIES Was anyone was injured as a result of the emergency or evacuation?
-If so, please state number and type of injuries resulting from evacuation cause or the evacuation itself.
-Please

-(ii) the apparent cause of the fire: 5.
-EVACUATION CAUSING INJURIES Was anyone was injured as a result of the emergency or evacuation?
-If so, please state number and type of injuries resulting from evacuation cause or the evacuation itself.
 Please give these details below

+6. DIFFICULTIES ENCOUNTERED DURING EVACUATION

+Were there any problems with the evacuation ?
+YES / NO [e.g. doors not closing properly; escape routes obstructed; fire alarm points not working; alarm bells inaudible; tripping hazards inside or outside fire doors; planned procedures failed] If 'YES', give brief details and indicate action to be taken

+Signed Post